 AI Account Research#

 Tome's core capability is automated account research.
 Enter a company name or domain, and Tome pulls together a profile with company overview, recent news, key personnel, technology stack, and potential pain points.
-In our evaluation, the research quality was solid for well-known mid-market and enterprise companies with strong online presences.
+Based on user reports, the research quality is solid for well-known mid-market and enterprise companies with strong online presences.
 It struggled with smaller businesses that have limited public information, often returning thin or outdated data.
 The best results came from companies in technology, SaaS, and professional services sectors.

 Meeting Preparation#

 The meeting prep feature takes an upcoming meeting (synced from your calendar or entered manually) and generates a briefing document with attendee backgrounds, company context, suggested talking points, and potential objections.
-We found this genuinely useful for reducing the 15-30 minutes of pre-meeting research that most salespeople skip under time pressure.
-The talking points were relevant about 70% of the time, with the remainder being too generic to add value.
+Users report this genuinely useful for reducing the 15-30 minutes of pre-meeting research that most salespeople skip under time pressure.
+According to user feedback, talking points are relevant about 70% of the time, with the remainder being too generic to add value.

 Deal Personalization#